 So what’s the point?

-Once all linked your app will show you how much money you have and how much you owe in the form of positive and negative balances.
+Once linked to your bank accounts, your app will show you how much money you have and how much you owe in the form of positive and negative balances.
 But this is just one advantage of having the app.

 Your “Dashboard” also has a handy chart that breaks down your spending.
 Your expenditure is broken down into over 15 categories so you can see where all your money disappears to.